ysugimoto/falco/README.md

 ### INFORMATION

-VCL is fine, but we suggest to improve your VCL considing from Fastly recommendation.
+VCL is fine, but we suggest to improve your VCL considering from Fastly recommendation.

 `falco` does not output informations ad default.
 To see them, run with `-vv` option.